rubensworks/PhD-Thesis/content/storing/problem-statement.md

 The focus of this article is evaluating version materialization (VM), delta materialization (DM), and version (VQ) queries efficiently, as CV and CM queries can be expressed in [terms of the other ones](cite:cites tpfarchives).
-In total, our research question indentifies the following requirements:
+In total, our research question identifies the following requirements:

 - an efficient RDF archive storage technique;
 - VM, DM and VQ triple pattern querying algorithms on top of this storage technique;